techsachinkr/Intelligent-Chatbot-with-NLP-Capability/README.md

 Description:
 This chatbot answers your query related to navigating three of Lexisnexis modules which are :
-Litigation Profile Suite
-Lexis Advance Tax
-Interactive Citation Workstation
+Litigation Profile Suite,Lexis Advance Tax,Interactive Citation Workstation

 Now how the answer is strcutured: